 What I particularly like are the straight lines in the letters p and y, as well as the "goggles" shape of the g character.
 This website uses the words design and Bangkok quite a lot (ie, AB Website Design Bangkok), so I wanted an interesting g rather than the bland curl found in sans-serif typefaces such as Arial or Helvetica.

 Content creation, development and refinement are important aspects of the website design process.
-A good article will generally consist of at least 1500 words and, where necessary, include a detailed bibliography.
+A good article will generally consist of at least 1000 - 1500 words and where necessary include a rich selection of media and detailed bibliography.
 I've provided copywriting services to several clients, authoring comprehensive articles from scratch and expanding / improving others.

 Responsive design describes the techniques used to ensure that websites can be viewed on desktop PCs, laptops, tablets and smartphones.
 These devices generally have different screen sizes, so it's important that websites can adapt (or "respond") accordingly.
 Responsive design is now an integral part of the design process and something anyone about to hire a website designer should be aware of.
 For more information, Wikipedia's article about responsive design is informative, well-sourced, and offers links to other useful resources.